Hennamann/ExtendScript-for-Visual-Studio-Code/README.md

 - General Fixes

 Do note that the symbol support added is based on Javascript/Typescript, which means most things work as expected but vscode may return weird errors in places where extendscripts es4 differs from the newer es6.

+### 1.1.1

+- Changed the extension icon by request of Adobe.

 ## TODO
 - [ ] Add formatting support – https://github.com/Hennamann/ExtendScript-for-Visual-Studio-Code/issues/3